eralp232/ImpactClient-Web/README.md

-# ImpactClient-Web
+# ImpactClient-Website

-@impactclient.net website source &amp; other files.
++ **ImpactClient website source code and other useful files.**

+# Credits
+LeafHacker, Brady, leijurv - for website